-Like other emotions, unaddressed guilt can build and intensify, making you feel worse over time.
+Like other emotions, unaddressed guilt can stick around, making you feel worse over time.

 Refusing to acknowledge your guilt might temporarily keep it from spilling into your everyday life, but masking your emotions generally doesn’t work as a permanent strategy.
 Truly addressing guilt requires you to first accept those feelings, however unpleasant they are.

 Give this exercise a try: